Fake news? No jobs? Prospective journalists soldier on

 Few college publications have shut down the way local newspapers in towns and cities across the country have, said Chris Evans, president of the College Media Association and adviser to the University of Vermont newspaper.
 Many are supported by student fees and pay their staff members little if anything.

-Thirty-five percent of school papers say they've have reduced the frequency of print issues to save money, according to a CMA survey taken earlier this year.
-Five percent have gone online-only, as the University of Maryland's Diamondback said that it would do early next year.
-Half of the newspapers that haven't abandoned paper, like the Daily Orange, say they're not printing as many copies.
+Thirty-five percent of school papers say they've have reduced the frequency of print issues to save money, according to a CMA survey taken earlier this year, and 5 percent are online only.
+Half the newspapers that haven't abandoned paper are printing fewer copies.

-Robertson touts the transition as a way to follow the industry by going more digital, and the D.O. has an active web site and social media presence.
-Yet there's only so much staff members can do.
-They are students, after all.

 The University of North Carolina's Daily Tar Heel switched to three days a week in 2017 when its directors suddenly realized they were going broke, said Maddy Arrowood, the paper's editor-in-chief.
-The newspaper cut the pay of staff members and moved into a new, smaller office above a restaurant.
+The newspaper cut staff members' pay and moved into a smaller office.

-The Daily Tar Heel is testing out newsletters targeted at people with special interests, and its reporters are trying to attract off-campus readers and advertisers by covering news in the surrounding community of Chapel Hill, N.C.
+The Daily Tar Heel is testing out newsletters targeted at people with special interests, and its reporters go off campus to cover the surrounding community of Chapel Hill, N.C.

 Staff members are now charged annual dues — in other words, they must pay to work there, said Leah Glasser, the paper's editor.
 They can avoid the dues if they find an alumni sponsor or sell enough advertising to cover it.